ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 DO:

-<span style="background-color: #FFFF33;">`Generate a 1 paragraph blog post about the top 5 video game consoles.
-Only discuss the console, the company who made it, the year, and total sales.`</span>
+`Generate a 1 paragraph blog post about the top 5 video game consoles. <span style="background-color: #FFFF33;">Only discuss</span> the console, the company who made it, the year, and total sales.`

 DO NOT: